lwindolf/lzone-cheat-sheets/Cheat Sheets/DevOps Methods/OPA.md

 ## How to "do" OPA?

 You simple use your periodic incident standups differently.
 If you do not have such, start immediately.
-Have a meeting every 30min / 45min / 1h depending on your business and urgency.
+Have a meeting every 15min to 1h depending on your business and urgency.

 Start OPA by

+1. Invite people by phone/chat to a meeting
+2. Get management buy-in for the method
+3. Nominate a moderator / organizer
+4. Setting up a whiteboard (physical if possible)
-1. Explaining what it is and why you are switching
+5. Explaining what OPA is and why you are switching
-2. Setting up a digital / analog whiteboard
-3. Add 3 sections "Observations", "Presumptions", "Actions"
+6. Add the 3 sections "Observations", "Presumptions", "Actions"
-4. Nominate a moderator / organizer

 Hold the meeting

 1. Updating the "Observations"
-   - add all known details
+   - add all not yet listed known possibly relevant facts
-   - cross out (do not delete) incorrect/unrelated stuff
+   - cross out incorrect/unrelated stuff
    - ensure there are only facts in "Observations" never "Presumptions"

 2. Updating the "Actions" and "Presumptions"
    - starting with the 2nd meeting
-     - cross out (do not delete) all falsified "Presumptions"
+     - cross out all falsified "Presumptions"
      - note the results of all performed "Actions" and cross them out
    - add new actions and presumptions
      - every action should prove/falsify a presumption